OCHA-DAP/pa-anticipatory-action/analyses/malawi/flooding_trigger/02_mwi_floodscan_events.md

 df_floodscan_rainy = df_floodscan.loc[(df_floodscan['month'] >= 10) | (df_floodscan['month'] <= 4)]
 ```

 Now with this cleaned up data we can identify consecutive dates of significantly above average (>3 standard deviations) surface water coverage.
 We'll consider these to be flood events.
+This threshold is set with the intent to capture events that are significant outliers, but could be refined/validated with future work.

 ```python
 # Assign an eventID to each flood